-NO. 01 Cases
+No. of Cases

 Extent 1954 1955

 Minimal .
 6 3

 Moderately Advanced .
 10 7

-Far Advanced 1 1 1
+Far Advanced .
+1 1

-In conclusion the co-operation and assistance extended to the City Health Department by the various agencies concerned with the treatment or control of tuberculosis has been greatly appreciated.
-In particular we are grateful to the Sanatorium Board of Manitoba for organizing the survey program; for the loan to the City Health Department of technical staff when required; for the interpretation of X-ray films, and for various equipment and supplies.
+In conclusion the co-operation and assistance extended to the City Health Department by ne various agencies concerned with the treatment or control of tuberculosis has been greatly preciated.
+In particular we are grateful to the Sanatorium Board of Manitoba for organizing the survey program; for the loan to the City Health Department of technical staff when equired; for the interpretation of X-ray films, and for various equipment and supplies.